“Here is your Ice Cream”. Boy, I loved hearing those words as a kid after completing a task assigned by my parents.

 So do not miss out on the opportunity to reward yourself a treat, because you definitely deserve it.

-Reward yourself in little ways
+Good ways to reward yourself in little ways

 Every time you do a good job or accomplish a significant task, reward yourself in small proportions.
 A good place to start is rewarding yourself for meeting goals that are of reasonable size.